On implementing SWMR registers from SWSR registers in systems with Byzantine failures: Register implementation algorithm

-We now prove that the write and read operations of the register that $\I{n}$ implements satisfy Property~2 of Definition~\ref{LinearizableByz}, i.e., we prove that there are no ``new-old'' inversions in the values that processes read.
+\textsc{Proof of linearizability Property 2.} We now prove that the write and read operations of the register that $\I{n}$ implements satisfy Property~2 of Definition~\ref{LinearizableByz}, i.e., we prove that there are no ``new-old'' inversions in the values that processes read.
 To do so, we first prove this for the writes and reads of the lower-level procedures $\wu()$ and $\ru_r()$ for all readers $r$ (Lemma~\ref{p2r}), and then prove it for the writes and reads of the high-level procedures $\Wu()$ and $\Ru()$ (Lemma~\ref{Cp2}).
-We first observe that the counters of the tuples in registers $R_{pQ}$ and $R_{qq'}$ do not decrease.